awsdocs/aws-systems-manager-user-guide/doc_source/param-create-cli.md

 You can manually create a parameter with an encrypted value\.
 In this case, because the value is already encrypted, you don’t have to choose the `SecureString` parameter type\.
 If you do choose `SecureString`, your parameter is doubly encrypted\.

 By default, all `SecureString` values are displayed as cipher\-text\.
 To decrypt a `SecureString` value, a user must have permission to call the AWS KMS [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) API operation\.
 For information about configuring AWS KMS access control, see [Authentication and Access Control for AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html) in the *AWS Key Management Service Developer Guide*\.

+**Important**
+If you change the KMS key alias for the KMS key used to encrypt a parameter, then you must also update the key alias the parameter uses to reference AWS KMS\.
+This only applies to the KMS key alias; the key ID that an alias attaches to stays the same unless you delete the whole key\.

 ## Create a multi\-line parameter \(AWS CLI\)<a name="param-create-cli-multiline"></a>